2020PB/police-brutality/reports/Oregon.md

 ### Police fire tear gas at protesters | June 30th

-In the span of approximately 30 seconds, police fire about a dozen tear gas canisters at a crowd of protesters.
+In the span of approximately 30 seconds, police fire about a dozen tear gas canisters at a crowd of protesters on North Lombard near Pacific Highway.
 A handful of canisters are thrown back, but the vast majority of protesters flee as police continue to fire.

 tags: less-lethal, protester, tear-gas

 id: or-portland-43

-geolocation:
+geolocation: 45.5771143,-122.6829384

 **Links**